yatishg17/test-php-app/README.md

 - `app/cron.php` - Writes a timestamp to `app/data/cron.txt`.
   Use to test a cron task.
 - `app/info/index.php` - Shows `phpinfo()` output.
+- `app/private.php`, `app/info/private.php`
-- `app/private.php` and `app/info/private.php` - Use to test which
+  `app/public.php`, and `app/info/public.php` -
-  PHP files are executed.
+  Use to test which PHP files may be executed.
 - `app/db/index.php` - Tests connection to a MySQL compatible database.
 - `app/rw/index.php` - Writes to and then reads from `app/data/rw.txt`.
   The `app/data` path will need to be created or mounted by the host system.